Please see important update about our dispensary here

 For further information, please contact the Dispensary

 The doctors at the practice regularly review the medication you are taking.
 This may involve changes to your tablets, in accordance with current Health Authority policies.
 Please be reassured that this will not affect your treatment.
-We may sometimes call you in for a medication review and this may involve blood tests.
-It is very important that you attend these appointments, as it keeps you safe whilst taking medication.
+When you are called in for a medication review it is very important that you attend these appointments, as it keeps you safe whilst taking medication.
+Note that a medication review may also involve having a blood test – you will be notified if you need one.

 Non-Repeat Items (Acute Requests)

 Non Repeat Prescriptions known as “Acute” prescriptions are medicines that have been issued by the Doctor but not added to your repeat prescription records.
 This is normally a new medication issued for a trial period and may require a review visit with your Doctor prior to being added onto your repeat prescription records.
 Some medications are recorded as acute as they must be closely monitored by the Doctor.
 You may therefore not always be issued with your requested medication as you may need to consult with your Doctor.

 When you are discharged from hospital you should normally receive five days’ supply of medication.